 Burnsville is a very small town located in the state of North Carolina.
 With a population of 1,660 people and five constituent neighborhoods, Burnsville is the 328th largest community in North Carolina.

-Unlike some towns, Burnsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burnsville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burnsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burnsville is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Burnsville who work in sales jobs (13.46%), food service (11.35%), and management occupations (10.00%).

 Being a small town, Burnsville does not have a public transit system used by locals to get to and from work.

-The education level of Burnsville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.96% of adults 25 and older in Burnsville have a college degree.
+The percentage of adults in Burnsville who are college-educated is close to the national average for all communities of 21.84%: 18.96% of the adults in Burnsville have a bachelor's degree or advanced degree.

 The per capita income in Burnsville in 2010 was $23,705, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $94,820 for a family of four.
 Burnsville also has one of the higher rates of people living in poverty in the nation, with 33.40% of its population below the federal poverty line.